 Can't help thinking this is taking a very heavy technology hammer to crack a small transport nut.
 If the minister really wants to make commuting more reliable and cut journey times and emissions, then a simpler, cheaper and quicker option is to enforce moderate speed limits.

-the rush hour speed limit was cut to 50 mph and the hard shoulder was opened to traffic.
+In a trial on England’s M42 motorway in 2007, journey times improved by over 25% when the rush hour speed limit was cut to 50 mph and the hard shoulder was opened to traffic.
 Calmer speeds meant fewer accidents, hold-ups and diversions, shorter more reliable journey times and much lower emissions.

 At the very least, it must be worth trialling two proposals already long talked about for Dublin: a 30 kph limit in the Dublin city zone, and opening bus lanes to cars carrying at least two people?